-Strategic Focus (Wheatbelt Strategic Framework)
+Strategic Focus(Wheatbelt Strategic Framework)

-Vibrant Economy Liveable Communities Valued Natural Amenity A diversified and adaptive economic base building on the regions assets and aligned with state, national and international opportunity.
-Innovative, safe, healthy and resilient communities where services and infrastructure reflect the needs and aspirations of residents and complement unique Wheatbelt characteristics.
-The Wheatbelt's unique natural amenity is valued as an asset for social, cultural and economic development for current and future generations.
-Ob jectives Skilled workers of all ages are attracted and retained to meet the needs of the region and the state The region has a diverse economic base that builds on its attributes Key strategic infrastructure is identified and invested in Opportunities for marginalised Wheatbelt residents result in economic independence health, educyouth/childr the needs of residents 2 Communitie and value di 3 Diverse culturecreational 4 Community and designed to a ural, sport and activities amenity is well enhance employment, ortunities and Climate change opportunities are pursued, and risk minimised Diverse natural assets are valued and managed to protect biodiversity with compatible land use Water management is improved with community amenity and industry development benefits Renewable natural resources are employed sustainably, profitably, and productively Goverr ance Focus Planning and Partnerships Ма rketing and Perceptions Innovation and professionalism of despartners drives sustainable developm Key partnerships based on proactive a management and commitment to ag Integrated planning results in strateging in strategic projects Decision makers value and use local keys ent and adaptive reed priorities c investments place to live, work, The Wheatbelt's co- wellbeing is unders ntribution to the Nation and the State's stood race innovation, professionalism and Decision makers value and use local k and input, and understand and accou Wheatbelt characteristics.
+Vibrant Economy Liveable Communities Valued Natural Amenity base building on the regions assetscommunitieand aligned with state, national andinfrastructurinternational opportunity.and aspirational , healthy and resilient here services and flect the needs of residents and ique Wheatbelt The Wheatbelt's unique natural amenity is valued as an asset for social, cultural and economic development for current and future generations.
+Ob jectives Skilled workers of all ages are attracted and retained to meet the needs of the region and the state The region has a diverse economic base that builds on its attributes Key strategic infrastructure is identified and invested in Opportunities for marginalised Wheatbelt residents result in economic independence health, educyouth/childr the needs of residents Communitie and value di Diverse culturecreational Community a designed to educe ural, sport and activities amenity is well enhance employment, ortunities and Climate change opportunities are pursued, and risk minimised Diverse natural assets are valued and managed to protect bio- diversity with compatible land use Water management is improved with community amenity and industry development benefits Renewable natural resources are employed sustainably, profitably, and productively Goverr nance Focus Planning and Partnerships rketing and Perceptions Innovation and professionalism of developm The Wheatbelt is se place to live, work, en internally and externally as an ideal invest and visit Key partnerships based on proactive a management and commitment to agr The Wheatbelt's cor wellbeing is unders ntribution to the Nation and the State's tood Integrated planning results in strategi in strategic projects c investments Communities embr diversity to meet m ace innovation, professionalism and arket demand Decision makers value and use local k and input, and understand and accou Wheatbelt characteristics.